Research Team

 Knowledge Manager

-Brandon emerged from the woods one day, as all strange things do.
-A master of finding the unfindable and bringing order to chaos, Brandon oversees our goals and positions databases and curates our Resource Wheel.
+A master of finding the unfindable and bringing order to chaos, Brandon oversees our Credible Goals and Positions Databases and curates our Resource Wheel and Issue Snapshots.
 Brandon also develops guidance and tools to help companies understand credible goal setting and take a credible public position on key issues.
-Brandon has a degree in History, an MBA, and can tell you more than you might want to know about freshwater fishing.
-Brandon on LinkedIn
+Brandon has a degree in History, an MBA, and is an avid angler and outdoorsperson.

 Alexandra Cooperman